 Computers are now part of everyday life.
 For most of us, technology is essential to our lives, at home and at work.
 'Computational thinking' is a skill children must be taught if they are to be ready for the workplace and able to participate effectively in this digital world.
-The National Curriculum for computing has been developed to equip young people in England with the
+The National Curriculum for computing has been developed to equip young people in England with the foundational skills, knowledge and understanding of computing they will need for the rest of their lives.

-School's curriculum.
+The knowledge, skills and understanding of computing are taught and applied, where possible, in all areas of the School's curriculum.
 Through the programme of study for computing, our pupils will learn how computers and computer systems work, they will design and build programs, develop their ideas using technology and create a range of content.